Fury at the shaken Capitol over the attack, security, virus

 This is a “powder keg” moment, one Democrat said.
 It’s certainly a historic one.

-The House is moving toward making Donald Trump the first president to be impeached twice as part of an extraordinary effort to remove him from office before Democrat Joe Biden’s inauguration a week from Wednesday.
+The House is moving toward making Trump the first president to be impeached twice as part of an extraordinary effort to remove him from office before Democrat Joe Biden’s inauguration a week from Wednesday.
 The charge to be brought against him: “incitement of insurrection.”

 Once again the phrase of the founders, “high crimes and misdemeanors,” has been turned against Trump, who was acquitted by the Senate in his first impeachment trial.
 And tempers are flaring in congressional hallways and offices still cleaning up from the trashing by the attackers.